 - Build up your muscles in the forearms.
 Use either resistance bands or small weights to build up endurance.

-- Check the size of your handgrip; a too small or too big grip will give strain.
+- Check the size of your handgrip; a too small or too big will give strain.

 - Use good techniques, especially when driving your backhand.